gborobio73/tennis-score-c/README.md

 Use buttons (http://i.imgur.com/4i9NeDU.jpg) to track the score :

-- Up -> point to your opponent
+- Up: point to your opponent

-- Down -> point to you
+- Down: point to you

-- Select -> undo last point; as many times as you want to
+- Select: undo last point; as many times as you want

-- Back -> exit to main menu
+- Back: exit to main menu

 **Score**